Jonas Brothers discography

-The discography of American group Jonas Brothers consists of five studio albums, three live albums, three soundtrack albums, one compilation album, one video album, three extended plays, and 30 singles (including four as a featured artist).
+The American group Jonas Brothers has released seven studio albums, three live albums, three soundtrack albums, two compilation albums, one video album, three extended plays, and 30 singles (including four as featured artists).
 On August 8, 2006, the Jonas Brothers released their debut studio album, It's About Time.
 The album reached number 91 on the Billboard 200.

 On August 7, 2007, the Jonas Brothers released their self-titled second studio album.
 The album reached number five on the Billboard 200.
 It produced the top-20 single, "S.O.S", which reached number 17 on the Billboard Hot 100.
-It also produced the top-40 singles, "Year 3000" and "When You Look Me in the Eyes", which reached numbers 31 and 25 on the Hot 100, respectively.
+It also produced the top-40 singles, "Year 3000" (a cover of Busted's single of the same name) and "When You Look Me in the Eyes", which reached numbers 31 and 25 on the Hot 100, respectively.
 Later that year, they released the single "Play My Music", which charted at number 20 on the Hot 100.

 On August 12, 2008, the Jonas Brothers released their third studio album, A Little Bit Longer.
 The album debuted and peaked atop the Billboard 200, giving them their first chart-topping project.
 It produced the top-10 singles, "Burnin' Up" and "Tonight", which reached numbers five and eight on the Billboard Hot 100, respectively.
 It also produced the top-20 promotional singles, the albums title track and "Pushin' Me Away", which reached numbers 11 and 16 on the Hot 100, respectively.